OpenRockets/web-dev-error-solutions/errors/react/efficiently-handling-large-datasets-in-firestore-for-a-blog-post-application/README.md

+# 🐞 Efficiently Handling Large Datasets in Firestore for a Blog Post Application

 This document addresses a common issue faced by developers using Firebase Firestore to store and retrieve data for a blog post application:  inefficient data fetching and display when dealing with a large number of posts.
 Retrieving all posts at once for display can lead to slow loading times and potential crashes, especially on mobile devices.